-After my walk through the rainforest, I had a few mosquito bites and it was quite hot so a well-earned jump in the giant waves was in order.
+Post walk I had a few mosquito bites and it was quite hot so a well-earned jump in the giant waves was in order.
 I love a good wave and the waves at these beaches keep coming and coming.
-The water was nice and warm (much warmer than I’m used to in Perth) so it was tough to finally get out but the sun was setting.
+The water was nice and warm (much warmer than I’m used to in Perth).
 Plus all along the Gold Coast beaches are surf clubs and lots of surf lifesavers so there’s (almost) always someone looking out for you.

 There are some decent change rooms between Burleigh Beach and the start of the National Park walk complete with showers.
 In the opposite direction there are community toilets that were pretty small and left a lot to be desired in terms of cleanliness.
 I was too lazy to walk back to the nice change rooms and made do with the small public toilets …